 Port Talbot Biomass Plant generates electrical power by the combustion of biomass.
-The plant is operated and maintained by px group in consortium with Bilfinger Industrial Services.
+The plant is operated and maintained by px in consortium with Bilfinger Industrial Services.

 at a glance: